 What IELTS score do UK scholarship recipients commonly have?

-Scores vary by program, but recent recipients typically report overall bands between 6.5 and 7.5.
-For example, Paulina Shifugula (University of Hull, Chevening) notes she “scored an Overall of 6.5”; Nory Ly (University of Bristol, Chevening) shares “I achieved an overall IELTS score of 7.0”; and Juhliad (University of Liverpool, Chevening) writes, “I took the IELTS (7.5 overall score).”
+Scores vary by program and applicant, but the scholarship recipients listed above report overall bands from 6.5 to 8.5.
+For example, Paulina Shifugula (University of Hull, Chevening) notes she scored an overall 6.5; Nory Ly (University of Bristol, Chevening) shares that she achieved an overall IELTS score of 7.0; and Juhliad (University of Liverpool, Chevening) reports a 7.5 overall score.
 Peter (Cardiff University, GREAT) also reports an IELTS 7.5.

 Is a 6.5 IELTS enough for a UK Master’s?

 It can be.
-Some programs accept 6.5 while others ask for 7.0 or 7.5.
+Some UK master’s programs accept 6.5, while others ask for 7.0 or higher.
 For instance, Paulina entered an AI/Data Science MSc at the University of Hull with 6.5, whereas Nory at Bristol had 7.0 and Juhliad at Liverpool had 7.5.
-Always check your specific course page. :contentReference[oaicite:1]{index=1}
+Always check your specific course page.

 We hope that this article on IELTS band requirements in the UK was helpful.
 Make sure to also check out the Study in the UK guide and more Available Programs for International Students!